 Third, the passage starts with Paul “commending” Phoebe to the Roman Christians, the letter’s original recipients.
 Why would Paul feel the need to commend Phoebe to the Romans?
 One possible answer is that Phoebe carried the letter to Rome on Paul’s behalf.
 Indeed, a number of theologians believe that not only was Phoebe the letter-carrier, she also likely explained the letter to its first hearers.
 As one scholar has noted, “Phoebe carried under the folds of her robe the whole future of Christian theology.”
-(That quote is attributed to a theologian named Rénan and appears in any number of theological reflections on the book of Romans.)

 In other words, when Paul commends Phoebe to the Romans, he chooses to illuminate her specific leadership role within the Christian community in Cenchreae.
 Phoebe the deacon is a leader, and Paul wants the Romans to know it.
 Perhaps knowing her leadership credentials would make the Romans listen more closely as she unrolled the scroll to begin her reading of the letter.